jfactory-es/jfactory-starterkit/README.md

 </div>

 >See also the [Playground](https://github.com/jfactory-es/jfactory/blob/master/docs/playground/README.md)
-> if your are looking for immediate testing
+> if your are looking for immediate testing.

 <!--
 This small component demonstrates how to automatically stop and remove all views, queries, promise chains, timers, css and dom, in a single command, using [jFactory](https://github.com/jfactory-es/jfactory).